enanomapper/nano-lazar-paper/nano-lazar.md

   necessary to characterize nanoparticles by descriptors.
 In this study we are using three types of descriptors:

+Structural descriptors
-  - Calculated molecular fingerprints for core and coating compounds (MOLPRINT 2D fingerprints [@Bender04], *MP2D*, <https://github.com/opentox/lazar/blob/development/lib/nanoparticle.rb#L17-L21>)
+  ~ Calculated molecular fingerprints for core and coating compounds (MOLPRINT 2D fingerprints [@Bender04], *MP2D*, <https://github.com/opentox/lazar/blob/development/lib/nanoparticle.rb#L17-L21>)

+Physico-chemical nanoparticle properties
-  - Measured nanoparticle properties from the eNanoMapper database (*P-CHEM*)
+  ~ Measured nanoparticle properties from the eNanoMapper database (*P-CHEM*)

+Biological nanoparticle properties
-  - Protein interaction data from the eNanoMapper database (*Proteomics*)
+  ~ Protein interaction data from the eNanoMapper database (*Proteomics*)

+Nanoparticle fingerprints are a novel development for the characterisation of nanoparticles with well defined core and coating compounds.
+In this case it is possible to create molecular fingerprints for all of these compounds and use the union of these fingerprints as nanoparticle fingerprint.
+Based on our experience with small molecules we have selected MOLPRINT 2D fingerprints [@Bender04], which typically outperform predefined fingerprints (e.g. $MACCS$,
+$FP4$) for (Q)SAR purposes.
+Despite its simplicity the concept works surprisingly well (see validation results) and enables toxicity predictions without measured properties.
+This can be useful e.g. for fast and cheap nanoparticle toxicity screening programs.

 ### Feature selection